-Today, intangible assets account for over 90% of company value.
+Research shows that today, intangible assets account for over 90% of company value of the S&P500.
 However, many due diligence processes are still focused on tangible or fixed assets, which is ironic given how little of company value today is attributed to these assets.

 If you are acquiring or entering into a capital arrangement with another business, or are considering an acquisition, merger or joint venture, ensuring that you have undertaken proper due diligence is critical.
 Given the critical role of intangible assets in generating value this necessary includes due diligence of both the target’s tangible and intangible assets.